Young people not in education, employment or training (NEET), UK: May 2024

 These statistics are labelled as "official statistics in development".
 Until September 2023, these were called "experimental statistics".
 Read more about the change in our Guide to official statistics in development.

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
 We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
-The Transformed Labour Force Survey will become the primary source of information on the labour market from September 2024.
+It is currently planned that the Transformed Labour Force Survey will become the primary source of information on the labour market from September 2024.

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our LFS Quality and Methodology Information (QMI) report.
+More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our LFS QMI report.

 Coronavirus

-View a comparison of our labour market data sources and the main differences.
+View our Comparison of our labour market data sources methodology.

 Relationship to other labour market statistics for young people

-Our monthly Labour market statistical bulletin includes the dataset A06: Educational status and labour market status for people aged from 16 to 24.
-The NEET statistics and the dataset A06 statistics are both derived from the Labour Force Survey and use the same labour market statuses; however, the educational statuses are derived differently.
+Our monthly Labour market overview bulletin inclldes the dataset A06: Educational status and labour market status for people aged from 16 to 24.
+The NEET statistics and the dataset A06 statistics are both derived from the LFS and use the same labour market statuses; however, the educational statuses are derived differently.

 For dataset A06, the educational status is based on participation in full-time education only.
 For NEET statistics, the educational status is based on any form of education or training.
 Therefore, the dataset A06 category "not in full-time education" includes some people who are in part-time education and/or some form of training and who, consequently, should not be regarded as NEET.